Argentina dealt setback by U.S. judge over Citigroup bond payments

 But a group of bondholders known as “holdouts,” including billionaire Paul Singer’s Elliott Management LP hedge fund and its NML Capital affiliate, as well as the Aurelius Capital Management hedge fund, refused to accept the terms, and demanded to be paid in full.

-Argentine’s dollar-denominated bonds gave up early gains after the decision, and were down by roughly 1 percent to 4 percent in late trading, Reuters data show.
+Argentine’s dollar-denominated bonds gave up early gains after the decision ARPARD=RASL, and were down by roughly 1 percent to 4 percent in late trading, Reuters data show.

 Griesa has ruled that the holdouts must be paid before Argentina makes payments on the restructured bonds.